vp777/Rowhammer/3.TCHP Rowhammer/README.md

 ## Usage

-First build the tool by running one of the following options:
+First build the tool by running:

 <pre>
 make